 If you’re not putting your shoes in boxes, make sure that the delicate ones go on top.
 These include shoes that are made of lace or other fabric.
 You should also try to pack similar colors together.

-Just because you’re moving from your current house doesn’t mean that you need to discard all your old shoes and boots.
+And, while decluttering is important, you don’t need to discard all your old shoes and boots.
 Instead, you can safely and smartly pack your boots, so they will arrive safely at your new home.

 It’s important to go through all your old footwear to donate or discard what doesn’t work for you.
 After you’ve decided on the boots that you’ll pack, follow the tips we listed in the article to pack them properly.